SiddiqSoft/asynchrony-lib/README.md

 Refer to the [documentation](https://siddiqsoft.github.io/asynchrony-lib/) for details.

-The library uses concepts to ensure the type `T` meets copy and move construct requirements.
+The library uses concepts to ensure the type `T` meets move construct requirements.

 ## Single threaded worker